Elger Esser

-Elger Esser (born 11 May 1967) is a German landscape photographer, living in Düsseldorf.
+Elger Esser (born 11 May 1967) is a German landscape photographer.
+He is associated with the Düsseldorf School of Photography.
+He lives and works in Düsseldorf.
 "He is primarily associated with large-format images of European lowlands with his characteristic low horizon lines, pale luminous colours and vast skies".

 Esser's work is held in many public collections such as the Rijksmuseum in Amsterdam and the Solomon R. Guggenheim Museum, Metropolitan Museum of Art and Museum of Modern Art in New York.
 He has won the Rheinischer Kunstpreis and the Oskar Schlemmer Prize.

-Life and work
+Career

 Esser was born in Stuttgart, Germany and grew up in Rome.
+He is the son of the German writer Manfred Esser and the French photographer Régine Esser.
+He spent his childhood and youth in Rome, since the age of two.
+His father received a scholarship from the Villa Massimo in 1969 and his mother worked as a press photographer and Rome correspondent.
+He completed his high school diploma at the German School in Rome.

+In 1986, he traveled with his father to Sicily to film the Friedrich Hölderlin's adaptation The Death of Empedocles by Jean-Marie Straub and Danièle Huillet.

+In 1988, the sociologist Peter Kammerer, published the anthology Italien.
+Menschen Landschaften (Italy.
+Human Landscapes), in a book series, with texts from several authors, and photographs by Régine Esser, and the young Elger Esser.